tykling/certgrinder/docs/certgrinder.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 The ``get certificate`` subcommand loops over the configured domainsets and gets a new certificate for each, regardless of the current status of existing certificates.
 Use with care, only for troubleshooting. `Do not use from cron.
 Use the periodic command instead.`

+get ocsp command
+^^^^^^^^^^^^^^^^
+The ``get ocsp`` subcommand loops over the configured domainsets and gets a new OCSP response for each, regardless of the current status of existing OCSP responses. `Do not use from cron.
+Use the periodic command instead.`

 help command
 ~~~~~~~~~~~~
 The ``help`` command is just a shortcut for ``-h`` which shows commandline usage and help.

 periodic command
 ~~~~~~~~~~~~~~~~
 The ``periodic`` command sleeps for a random number of minutes between 0 and the config setting ``periodic-sleep-minutes`` before doing anything.
 Set this setting to 0 to disable sleeping.

-After sleeping the certificates are checked and renewed as needed.
-This is meant to be run daily from cron or similar.
+After sleeping the certificates and OCSP responses are checked and renewed as needed.
+This command is meant to be run daily from cron or similar.

 show commands
 ~~~~~~~~~~~~~